BiagioeCarmine/morra-flask/README.md

 results are only given out when they are ready.
 This would reduce the time to get the results to the minimum necessary, but would make it unpredictable and potentially inconsistent.

-### WebSocket and similar things
+### WebSocket and other real-time communication protocols

 Could we have used a real-time communication protocol instead?
 Probably, and this would have eliminated some of the issues, and many implementation details could have been delegated to the libraries available for such protocols.

 Why didn't we do that?
 That's an hard question to answer.
-Initially, we wrote this backend's MM system using Socket.io, but we encountered too many issues when testing that were imputable to Socket.io that we decided against it early on.
+Initially, we wrote this backend's MM system using Socket.io, but we ended up switching over to polling HTTP requests because we were spending more time dealing with Socket.io-specific issues than we were trying to actually build a working matchmaking system.

 Also, we're not sure about Socket.io Android integration, but knowing how bad it is with Flutter we were skeptical right from the start.

 We didn't consider pure WebSocket too much honestly, but our lack of experience with working with and writing an app that uses WebSocket for most of the exchanges between client and server meant that some of the challenges we thought we could face now (in the initial implementation) and in the future (if we ever get users) could have meant wasting more time than it has taken us to write a slightly more complex (and *a lot* slower) system that relies solely on polling.

+### Long polling

+A solution that we could consider to reduce traffic and make the app feel more responsive is long polling, but it would require a bit more work.